 What's that to the Justice Department?

-I mean, was what's the crime there?
+I mean, what's the crime there?

-And that is when Sally Flynn apparently goes into her theory about what she called the underlying conduct meaning the Logan Act possible Logan Act violation and this idea, which again is her theory, that Flynn might be vulnerable to blackmail.
+And that is when Sally Flynn apparently goes into her theory about what she called the underlying conduct, meaning the Logan Act, possible Logan Act violation, and this idea, which again is her theory, that Flynn might be vulnerable to blackmail.

-I you know, I just think that's important information.
+You know, I just think that's important information.

 I don't know what might have changed, but I do know that a lot of lawmakers view this whole Flynn case as really weird.

-Uh the things that happened.
+Well, listen to the things that happened.

 I'm troubled by it.

-All right, Byron York hang in there.
+All right, Byron York, hang in there.

 We'll have a couple more questions on the other side.